sergio97/upo-extension-firefox/README.md

 Upo browser extention for Firefox.

 This is an early work-in-progress.
-I'm pushing it up to GitHub so I can easily share and discuss potential implementations/features with others.
+I'm pushing it up to GitHub so I can discuss this work with others.

 Installation